LexuanLiu123/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The challenges that I encountered while building the app incldues understanding the different types of file generated in android studio, understanding how recycleView works, as well as how to properly handle events.

 ## License